Privacy policies for the use of the social media channels of HyImpulse Technologies GmbH

 HyImpulse Technologies GmbH does not collect or process personal data via YouTube.
 The transfer of personal data by Google, in particular to third countries, is outside the scope of responsibility of HyImpulse Technologies GmbH.
 It cannot be held liable in this regard.

-HyImpulse Technologies GmbH uses the technical platform and services of Facebook Ireland Ltd, 4 Grand Canal Square Grand Canal Harbour, Dublin 2, Ireland for the information service offered.
-We would like to point out that you use the Facebook page and its functions on your own responsibility.
+If you do not want Facebook to associate your visit to our website with your Facebook user account, we ask you to log out of your Facebook user account when you visit our website.
+We would also like to point out that you use the Facebook page and its functions on your own responsibility.
 This applies in particular to the interactive functions (for example, commenting, sharing, rating).
 Facebook processes personal data about your account, your IP address as well as about the end devices you use; cookies are used for data collection.
 These are small files that are stored on your end devices.
 Facebook describes in general terms what information it receives and how it is used in its data usage guidelines.
-There you will also find information about contact options to Facebook, the objection options as well as the setting options for advertisements.
+There you will also find information about contact options for Facebook, the objection options, and the settings options for advertisements.

 The Data Use Policy is available at the following link: http://de-de.facebook.com/about/privacy

 The information may be used by Facebook to provide us, as operators of the Facebook pages, with statistical information such as gender and age distribution about the use of the Facebook page.
-In addition, Facebook may show you further information or advertisements according to your preferences.
+In addition, Facebook may display further information or advertisements to you according to your preferences.
 Facebook provides more detailed information on this at the following link: http://de-de.facebook.com/help/pages/insights.

 The data collected about you in this context is processed by Facebook Ltd. and may be transferred to countries outside the European Union.